-A key feature of cascade impactors is the separation performance that they deliver is flow rate dependent, because of the correlation between particle inertia and velocity.
-This means a constant, well-defined and known air flow rate must be applied during testing.
+A key feature of cascade impactors is that the separation performance that they deliver is flow rate dependent, because of the correlation between particle inertia and velocity.
+This means a constant, well-defined, and known air flow rate must be applied during testing.
 The flow rates specified are usually identical to those used for delivered dose testing for each device, for obvious reasons, except for when a sinusoidal pattern is specified.
-For nebulisers APSD measurement is carried out at 15 L/min, a figure deemed representative of the flow during normal tidal breathing while MDIs with spacers and VHCs are tested at the standard flow rate for MDIs - 28.3 L/min or a flow rate appropriate to the patient category - under 'worst case' and 'optimal' conditions which are simulated by manipulating the delay between firing the dose and sampling the resulting aerosol.
+For nebulisers APSD measurement is carried out at 15 L/min, a figure deemed representative of the flow during normal tidal breathing.
+MDIs with spacers and VHCs are tested at the standard flow rate for MDIs - 28.3 L/ min (30 L/min when using the NGI which has calibrated performance at this flow rate) for adult use, but a lower flow rate may be more suitable for other patient categories such as paediatrics.
+A further compendial requirement for nebulisers, which is also recommended for ADIs, is to cool the cascade impactor to 5°C during APSD measurement to prevent droplet evaporation and a consequently erroneous result.